athackst/mkdocs-simple-plugin/README.md

 | [Code](https://github.com/athackst/mkdocs-simple-plugin) | [Docs](https://athackst.github.io/mkdocs-simple-plugin)  | [PyPi](https://pypi.org/project/mkdocs-simple-plugin/) | [Docker](https://hub.docker.com/r/athackst/mkdocs-simple-plugin) | [GitHub Action](https://github.com/marketplace/actions/mkdocs-simple-action) |

-This plugin enables you to build a documentation site from markdown files interspersed within your code using [mkdocs](https://www.mkdocs.org/).
-It is designed for the way developers commonly write documentation in their code -- with simple markdown files.
+This plugin enables you to build a documentation site from markdown interspersed within your code using [mkdocs](https://www.mkdocs.org/).
+It is designed for the way developers commonly write documentation in their code -- with simple markdown files and/or markdown comment blocks in the code.

 ## About